-Take back control of your relationships
+Take back control of one's relationships

 Take back control of our needs,

-Don't forget that behind these criteria lie your deep needs.
-Take the time to listen to what your heart tells you and never question your values.
+"Don't forget that behind these criteria lie your deep needs.
+Take the time to listen to what your heart is telling you and never doubt your values."

 An example of a list you can make,